 Graham was one of the group of guests that joined me & Dan in Spain during July 2019, to photograph the fabulous Wildlife & Birdlife of the estate of El Taray – we had a superb group of guests join us, who were a lot of fun, totally engaged & there to make the most of the week of photographic opportunities; along with the superb organisation skills of our hosts, this made for a most enjoyable time.

-Like John & George, whose images we published recently, Tim was another of the guests that joined me & Dan for the Spanish Wildlife & Birdlife of Toledo Photography Holiday during July of Summer 2019 – as you will see further down, Tim has a bit more of a ‘raptor thing’ going on, with the harriers, he’s my sort of chap!
+Like John & George, whose images we published recently, Tim was another of the guests that joined me & Dan for the Spanish Wildlife & Birdlife of Toledo Photography Tour during July of Summer 2019 – as you will see further down, Tim has a bit more of a ‘raptor thing’ going on, with the harriers, he’s my sort of chap!
 He did, however, capture some images of some rather splendid other species, including the hare at the top of this blog posting!

 John’s images of the Spanish birdlife & wildlife shows the enormous variety of species to be seen & images to be captured.
 For sure, favourite species do get photographed by the group as a whole, such as the hoopoe.
 But as a group, our guests found enough variety on this trip to add to their portfolio without overlapping with one & other, thanks to the widespread network of hides across the estate of El Taray.

-When I first visited the estate of El Taray that we would use for our Spanish Birdlife of Toledo Photography Holiday during the summer of 2018, I knew that this was going to be something extraordinary indeed.
+When I first visited the estate of El Taray that we would use for our Spanish Birdlife of Toledo Photography Trip during the summer of 2018, I knew that this was going to be something extraordinary indeed.
 The estate owner, an ex-hunter, had dedicated himself, along with his collaborative partner, entirely to the project & were already a long way to establishing what looked to be one of, if not the best-equipped hide network that I had seen in Spain, if not worldwide!
 The attention to detail was meticulous.
 Camilo, having swapped his gun for a camera, wanted every shot to be perfect.
 In this task, the pair have primarily achieved their aim, with only nature set to thwart them once or twice!

 Fair Isle is a truly unique place to photograph Shetland’s Puffins.
 It’s unspoiled, natural & very remote, which brings me to the first stage of this trip: getting to this tiny Island that sits between Shetland & Orkney!